Myron W. Wentz: Citizenship

 Wentz has been criticized for having renounced his American citizenship in the mid-nineties, and for now claiming citizenship in Saint Kitts and Nevis, reportedly due to tax purposes as the country is known for being a tax haven.
 Former USANA CFO, Gilbert Fuller, responded to this criticism by stating that Wentz's decision to renounce his US citizenship had nothing to do with the company.
 Wentz and his companion, Prudence Conley, now live in Rosarito, Mexico.

-North Central College
+Philanthropy

 Wentz donated $10 million to his alma mater, North Central College, which helped to fund construction of the Wentz Concert Hall, a $30 million performing arts facility named after Wentz.
 In June 2011, the College awarded Wentz an honorary doctor of science degree for lifetime achievement in the sciences.
 Wentz was the benefactor of the Dr. Myron Wentz Science Center at North Central College, which was due to be formally dedicated in October 2017.